TotallyInformation/node-red-contrib-events/README.md

 * A separate event handler is needed because the Node-RED core devs want to make sure that Node-RED's own event handlers are not used by contributed nodes.
   These nodes use a separate event handler module that is shared with other nodes from me including node-red-contrib-uibuilder.
   That means that these nodes will (in the future) interact with uibuilder where needed but are not dependent.
+  Other nodes could also use the same library.
+Whichever nodes use the library, they will all get the same event handler.
 * The `/` char in the topic is used as a level (namespace) separator in the same way as with MQTT.
 * Can use either glob-style (`*`, `**`) or MQTT-style (`+`, `#`) wildcards.
 * The package contains some example flows.
 Access using the Import examples library in Node-RED.